Cacti/plugin_routerconfigs/README.md

 * issue#100: When attempting to compare device backups, warning is issued about unsaved changes

+* issue#104: Device types do not populate when installing from scratch

 * feature#74: Feature Request: Enable SCP/SFTP method of backup

 * feature#97: Allow connection type to be inherited